 \subsection{Additional details of the experimental setup}

-We extend the details of our experiment setup.
+We provide further details about our experiment setup.
 First, we introduce the data sets in our experiments and describe the pre-processing steps.
 Second, we present the model architectures and the fine-tuning procedures.
-Third, we describe the baselines in detail.
+Third, we provide a detailed description of the baselines.
 Finally, we describe the implementation and the hyperparameters for our algorithm and the baselines.

-\textbf{Data sets.} We evaluate fine-tuning on seven image classification data sets covering multiple applications, including fine-grained object recognition, scene recognition, and general object recognition.
-We divide each dataset into the training set, the validation set, and the test set for data split.
-We adopt the standard splitting of data given in the Aircrafts dataset~\cite{maji2013fine}.
-For Caltech-256 dataset~\cite{griffin2007caltech}, we use the setting in~\citet{li2018explicit} that randomly samples 30, 20, 20 images of each class for training, validation, and test set, respectively.
-For other data sets, we split $10\%$ of the training set as the validation set and use the standard test set.
+\textbf{Datasets.} We evaluate fine-tuning on seven image classification data sets covering multiple applications, including fine-grained object recognition, scene recognition, and general object recognition.
+We divide each dataset into a training set, a validation set, and a test set for data splitting.
+We adopt the standard splitting of data given in the Aircraft dataset.
+For the Caltech-256 dataset~\cite{griffin2007caltech}, we use the setting described in~\citet{li2018explicit}, which randomly samples 30, 20, and 20 images of each class for the training, validation, and test sets, respectively.
+For other datasets, we split $10\%$ of the training set as the validation set and use the standard test set.
 We describe the statistics of the seven data sets in Table \ref{tab: dataset_statistics}.
 When fine-tuning on the seven data sets, we preserve the original pixel and resize the shorter side to 256 pixels.
-The image samples are normalized with the mean and std values over ImageNet data~\cite{russakovsky2015imagenet}.
+The image samples are normalized with the mean and standard deviation values over ImageNet data~\cite{russakovsky2015imagenet}.
 Moreover, we apply commonly used data augmentation methods on the training samples, including random scale cropping and random flipping.
-The images are resized to $224 \times 224$ as the input for the model.
-The training and batch size are both $16$.
+The images are resized to $224 \times 224$ for use as the model's input.
+The training and batch sizes are both $16$.